rustam-aka-rust/rustnotes/content/Notes/The Poverty of Historicism - Karl Popper.md

 	- Are we?
 Not to live in accord with it, not to be synchronized?

 ### Problem of Sociology
-- Really valuable experiments are impossible.
+- **Truly valuable experiments are impossible.**
-	- Due to the fact that anything we do in sociology are not experimental in a pure sense of word.
+	- This is because anything we do in sociology is not experimental in the strictest sense of the word.
-	- Social experimentation is not the same as experiments in physics.
+	- Social experimentation differs fundamentally from experiments in physics.
-	- Sociology exists not as a way to produce knowledge at scale, but for political gains.
+	- Sociology does not serve as a means to produce knowledge on a large scale but often operates for political purposes.
-		- I think Ariely might not agree to that.
-But these ideas has a grain of wisdom in it.
+		- I believe Ariely might disagree with this, but these ideas contain a kernel of truth.
-	- Experimentality has been drawn out of sociology because of the manner they are performed.
+	- Experimentation has been extracted from sociology due to the way such studies are conducted.
-		- Not with isolated elements, the elements free roam on the outside world and change it by their own performance.
+		- Rather than working with isolated variables, the elements interact freely in the external world, altering it through their own actions.
-	- New points of stress create certain novelty at the core of the experiment.
+	- New points of tension introduce a degree of novelty at the heart of the experiment.
-		- Thus, creating new conditions.
-Wherever in physics new arrangement of old elements leads to different results, we can’t say that newly arranged elements in social experiment could be truly called old elements.
+		- Consequently, new conditions emerge.
+While in physics, the rearrangement of established elements leads to different outcomes, we cannot claim that newly arranged elements in social experiments can genuinely be considered the same as their previous forms.
-		- Interaction changes them forever.
+		- Interaction transforms them irrevocably.
-		- In the condition where nothing can repeat itself precisely, it can be called isolated conditions and true novelty emerges.
+		- In a scenario where nothing can be replicated exactly, the term "isolated conditions" loses its meaning, and genuine novelty arises.
-		- So, how to experiment in such conditions?
-The short answer, you can’t.
-But humanity no persist no matter what.
+		- So, how do we experiment under such conditions?
+The brief answer is, we can’t.
+Yet humanity endures regardless.
-	- Since true isolation of elements of sociology is impossible, we are faced with twofold complexity.
+	- Since the true isolation of sociological elements is unattainable, we are confronted with a dual complexity:
-		- A complexity from the lack of ability to truly isolate agents of the experiment.
+		- A complexity stemming from the inability to truly isolate participants in the experiment.
-		- A natural origin of the social phenomenon.
-It comes from social life, that presuppose the mental life, which in turn presupposes biology, which presupposes chemistry and physics.
+		- The inherent origin of social phenomena.
+These phenomena emerge from social life, which presupposes mental life, which, in turn, is grounded in biology, chemistry, and ultimately, physics.
-		- So many complex underlying processes influence the social interaction.
-It’s tremendously complex.
+		- So many intricate underlying processes shape social interaction.
+It’s extraordinarily complex.
-	- Any predication from this point is literally impossible, but humanity persists. ^84b945
+	- Any prediction beyond this point becomes virtually impossible, yet humanity persists. ^84b945
-		- The interconnected complexity of the system disrupts any predictive beginning.
+		- The interconnected complexity of the system disrupts any initial predictions.
-		- Simply put, prediction has an effect on the predicted.
+		- Simply put, prediction alters what is predicted.
-		- The new piece of information influences the situation and changes the condition to what it refers to.
+		- The introduction of new information influences the situation, modifying the conditions it seeks to describe.
-			- Whether it brings the predicted result or prevents it.
+			- Whether this new information brings about the expected outcome or prevents it.
-			- It’s called “Oedipus Effect” by Popper.
+			- Popper termed this the “Oedipus Effect.”

-- Prediction is a social happening.
+- **Prediction is a social event.**
-	- It may interact with other social happening, and among them predicted event might be.
+	- It may intersect with other social occurrences, and the predicted event might be among them.
-	- Announcing prediction by social scientists created a window of possibilities with various ends.
+	- When social scientists announce a prediction, they open up a realm of possibilities with diverse potential outcomes.
-	- Some of which haven’t even been considered and their influence on future development unknown.
+	- Some of these outcomes may not have been anticipated, and their impact on future developments remains unknown.

-- Holism of historical prediction.
+- **The holism of historical prediction.**
-	- The social group is much more than the mere sum of its part.
+	- The social group is far more than the simple sum of its parts.
-	- A+B is not the same is different from B+C and A+B+C differs from both.
+	- A+B differs from B+C, and A+B+C is distinct from both.

 ### Future is intuitive
 - Future is mostly intuitive.